 More about the FA Cup

-The FA Cup, the oldest national football competition in the world, is an annual knockout football tournament organized by the English Football Association.
+The FA Cup, the oldest national football competition in the world, is a yearly knockout football tournament organized by the English Football Association.
 It was first played in 1871/72 season and was named the Emirates FA Cup in 2005 after its headline sponsor.
 In this tournament, there are 12 randomly drawn rounds followed by the Semi-Finals and Final.

-The competition is open to any club down to Level 10 of the English Football League System that meets its criteria.
+Any club that meets the competition’s qualifications, down to Level 10 of the English Football League System, is eligible to compete.
 Apart from receiving the FA Cup trophy and the prize money, winners also qualify for the Europa League and face the League Champions in the Community Shield the following season.

 As stated earlier, the FA Cup is the oldest football competition in the world.
 Its inaugural edition kicked off in November 1871.
 After 13 matches were played, Wanderers were crowned Champions in 1872.
 This format was used until 1888/89 season when qualifying rounds were introduced.